chuckbutler/motion-notify/README.md

 ### Generic setup

+#### To Install

+There's a WIP installer script under scripts/install.sh this is executeable by running: `make install` from the project root.

+#### Post Install Configuration

-Edit the config file and enter the following:
+Edit the config file /etc/motion/motion-notify.cfg and enter the following:

 - The name of the folder you created eg. CCTV
 - The hours that you always want to recieve email alerts even when you're home
 - Enter IP addresses which will be active when you're at home

-#### This will be taken care of by the setup target in the future
-Create the entry in the Motion conf file to trigger the motion-notify script when there is an alert

-sudo cat /etc/motion-notify/create-motion-conf-entries.txt >> /etc/motion/motion.conf
-rm /etc/motion-notify/create-motion-conf-entries.txt
+- plug in API credentials obtained above
+- Set Zone/Region info (handy when using a multi-node security system)

 ### Experiment, and file bugs if you find any!
 Motion will now send alerts to you when you're devices aren't present on the